Wilfrid Ashley, 1st Baron Mount Temple: The Anglo-German Fellowship

 Mount Temple's speech in Berlin was very typical of his viewpoint which held that another war with Germany would be so catastrophic to the world that it must be avoided at almost any cost.
 Alongside this belief about the frightful possibility of another world war was the belief that the Treaty of Versailles was deeply unjust to Germany and so the Reich was morally justified in challenging the Treaty of Versailles.
 As such, Mount Temple and the other members of the Anglo-German Fellowship saw France – the power most committed to upholding the Treaty of Versailles – as the main danger to world peace rather than Germany.
 Mount Temple often stated that he hoped "in the next war" that Germany and Britain would be fighting on the same side as he argued that Nazi Germany was the most logical ally for Britain to choose.
 In a letter to The Times on 4 April 1936, he wrote that the most dangerous nation in western Europe was France, which signed a treaty of alliance with the Soviet Union the previous year, and he expressed concern that the recent Anglo-French staff talks began in the aftermath of the Remilitarisation of the Rhineland might lead to Britain fighting on the same side as France and the Soviet Union against Germany.
 In what sounded like a threat to the government, Mount Temple wrote: "To find themselves drawn into a war in defense of Bolshevism would be deeply repugnant to the mass of British people.
 They would resent seeing the Union Jack flying beside the Red Flag and would rightly refuse to rise in honour of the Internationale".
 Mount Temple wrote the remilitarisaton of the Rhineland was a welcome development that improved the prospects of peace.
 On 14 July 1936 in an anti-French gesture intended to mark Bastille Day, Mount Temple hosted the Duke of Brunswick at a Fellowship dinner.
 A number of speeches at the dinner were given over to praising the German military in World War One as an honourable and noble enemy while disparaging the French military in World War One as a dishonourable and ignoble ally.
 In September 1936, Mount Temple attended the annual Nazi Party rally in Nuremberg.
 Mount Temple and the other Fellowship members who attended the rally were described as part of "Ribbentrop's kindergarten" as the Fellowship members all expressed much gratitude to Ribbentrop for letting them attend the rally.
-The British historian Richard Griffiths noted that in 1936 the Fellowship members who attended the rally all expressed much admiration for Nazi Germany and Hitler and after the war all claimed to have disgusted by Nazism along with the "mad" Hitler.
+The British historian Richard Griffiths noted that in 1936 the Fellowship members who attended the rally all expressed much admiration for Nazi Germany and Hitler and after the war all claimed to have been disgusted by Nazism along with the "mad" Hitler.